Dooders/Dooders/docs/Core.md

 The purpose of the Conditions component is to provide a way to check if a specific condition is met, returning if it is True or False.
 This can be used to check if a Dooder has enough energy to move, or if a Dooder is still alive, etc..

 ***For example:***
-One specific death condition for a Dooder is starvation.
+[Starvation]() is a death condition for a Dooder.
 If a Dooder has not consumed energy for multiple cycles, the probability of death increases with each cycle it doesn't consume energy.

 If the condition returns True, the Dooder is removed from the simulation.